UBICenter/child-allowance/jb/research.md

 However, the evidence on other measures of food security is less clear.
 For example, dietary diversity improved in the Ghana LEAP\*\*\* and Malawi SCTP\*\*\*, while null effects were found in the Kenya CT-OVC.
 Looking specifically at child outcomes, there is mixed evidence on whether transfers reduced the number of meals that children are forced to skip as a result of economic pressures.
-The Uganda GiveDirectly program found a reduction in meals skipped by children of -1.93\*\*\* [4.22] but the Lesotho CGP found no effect on the same metric.
+The Uganda GiveDirectly program found a 45% reduction in meals skipped by children[^meals skipped] but the Lesotho CGP found no effect on the same metric.

+[^meals skipped]: While the duration over which meals were skipped was not reported, the study noted a -1.93\*\*\* [4.22] reduction in meals skipped by children.

-Evidence from the Uganda WFP program indicates that cash transfers may outperform food transfers of similar value.
+Evidence from the Uganda WFP program indicates that cash transfers may outperform food transfers of similar value across a range of food security measures.
+The study found that cash transfers outperformed food transfers in increasing both individual and household indices of dietary diversity as well food consumption.

 ### Health